CS

 Feature Showdown

-The CR-V VTi L gets a 9-inch screen, wireless Apple CarPlay, heated front seats, and Honda's clean interior design.
-The Forester AWD gets an 8-inch screen, Apple CarPlay (wired at base), and Subaru's EyeSight dual-camera system.
-The CR-V has more tech.
-The Forester has better outward visibility than any SUV on sale.
+The CR-V VTi L gets a 9-inch screen, wireless Apple CarPlay, heated front seats and Honda's clean dash layout.
+The Forester AWD gets an 8-inch screen, wired Apple CarPlay at this grade, and Subaru's EyeSight dual-camera system.
+On paper the CR-V has more tech; the Forester has the larger glass area and the better view out.

 CarSorted Data Insight

-Based on CarSorted's database of 1,041 Australian vehicles: the CR-V and Forester are two of only 11 non-luxury SUVs with AWD under $45,000.
-The CR-V's 561L boot is the largest of any AWD SUV under $45,000 in our database.
-The Forester's 220mm ground clearance is the highest in this group.
+Based on CarSorted's database of Australian vehicles: the CR-V and Forester are two of a small group of non-luxury AWD SUVs available around $45,000.
+The CR-V's 589-litre boot is one of the largest of any AWD SUV at this money in our database.
+The Forester's 220mm ground clearance and 1,800kg tow rating are among the highest in the group.

 The Verdict